Generalized forms of types N = 1, 2 and higher gauge theory: Differential forms valued in (higher) algebras

 \section{Differential forms valued in (higher) algebras}

-We then introduce ordinary differential forms that take values in the Lie 2-algebras and Lie 3-algebras (i.e., in differential crossed modules and 2-crossed modules), following the framework introduced in our earlier work \cite{SDH-BFYM}.
+We then introduce ordinary differential forms that take values in the strict Lie 2- and Lie 3-algebras (i.e., in differential crossed modules and 2-crossed modules), following the framework introduced in our earlier work \cite{SDH-BFYM}.

-Throughout this paper we adopt the Einstein summation convention: repeated indices, one upper and one lower, are implicitly summed over their entire range.
+Throughout this paper we adopt the Einstein summation convention: repeated indices are summed over their entire range.
 Let $\mathfrak{g}$ be a Lie algebra of dimension $m$ with basis $\{X_a\}_{a=1}^m$.
 A $\mathfrak{g}$-valued $p$-form $A$ on a manifold $M$ is an expression of the form

 where each component $A^a$ is an ordinary $p$-form and the coefficients $A^a_{\mu_1, \dots, \mu_p}$ are smooth functions.

 Standard operations on differential forms extend to the Lie algebra-valued case in a natural way.
 The exterior derivative